wayfair-incubator/aux-eng-playbook/src/docs/running/expectations.md

 a practice?
 Is that practice centered around a tool?
 - Why AuxEng?
-In the framework of all the ways a team can engage other teams in an organization, it's a reasonable sidenote to mention exactly why AuxEng is the approach that any given team is making.
+In the framework of all the ways a team can engage other teams in an organization, it's a reasonable tangent to mention exactly why AuxEng is the approach that any given team is making.
 - What does an embed do?
 An "Embed" is the part of an engagement where AuxEng engineers actually code and